 Go to the Console and navigate to MANAGE AI MODELS.
 For the model you want to deploy, select the SDK you have build for your target platform.

-[NOTE: If you have not build an SDK yet, refer to __Build SDK__ section of the documentation.]
+If you have not build an SDK yet, refer to Build SDK section of the documentation.

-Click on the target platform for the model to copy the SDK link.
+Click on the target platform for the model to download and copy the SDK link.

 Install SDK Wheel

 (env) $ python3 -m pip install "<SDK WHEEL LINKs>"

-NOTE: Replace <SDK WHEEL URL> with the SDK link you copied earlier from the console.
+Replace <SDK WHEEL LINK> with the SDK link you copied earlier from the console.

 Info about the installed Xailient SDK